So, you want to become a virtual assistant, but you’re not sure how to get started. You’ve come to the right place!

 Decide what kind of VA skills and services you will offer.

 To get started as a Virtual Assistant, you need to determine what tasks or services you’ll offer.
-If you’re not sure what you want to do go through this list of virtual assistant services and choose the one that’s best for you.
-You can always add new services later.

 Create a website and describe the services you provide and your experience.

 When creating your website keep in mind that you’re creating this site for your clients, not you.
 Most importantly, it should be relevant to the virtual assistant services that you’re offering.